fibo/zeroconf-redux/README.md

 npm init -y
 ```

-**Tip**: if it is not a package you want to add on the npm registry,
+**Tip**: If it is not a package you want to add to the npm registry, you
-consider adding a
+should add the following attribute to your *package.json* file.

 ```json
   "private": true,
 ```

-attribute to your *package.json* file.

 Then with [npm] do